 The configuration of Sudoku

-The CPQ nerd in me cannot help to think of the configuration aspects of this intriguing game - but is Sudoku really a good example of configuration?
+The CPQ nerd in me cannot help to think of the configuration aspects of this intriguing game – but is Sudoku really a good example of configuration?
 A genuine Sudoku game only has one solution and as such, it could not be considered a configuration problem per se, since a configuration problem usually has several solutions instead of just one.
 Creating a new Sudoku puzzle from scratch is, however, more of a configuration problem and not all that easy to do by hand.
-In fact, Wayne Gould who created a software to easily create new Sudoku puzzles, made a great impact in the popularization of the game.
-With it, every news paper in the world could easily offer their readers a new Sudoku every day.
+In fact, Wayne Gould who created software to easily create new Sudoku puzzles made a great impact on the popularization of the game.
+With it, every newspaper in the world could easily offer their readers a new Sudoku every day.

 The rules are simple: